bradmarshall/rotate-js/README.md

 ### MARKUP

 Create the HTML structure.
-The script looks a series of adjacent items (typically divs) in a container element (div.rotating-items).
+The script looks for a series of adjacent items (typically divs) in a container element (div.rotating-items).

 <pre><code>